carlessanzmateu/clock/readme.rst

 Introduction
 ------------
 The idea was found from the article in the references.
-From this point, I added some basic ticks for each minute and some texts in some hours.
+From this point, I added some basic ticks for each minute and improved the texts in some hours.
 Many things to improve, I am waiting your PR.

+For now, it only looks good when the window size is small.

 Demo
 ----